 How does iron deficiency cause hair loss?

 The exact answer remains unknown.
-However, low iron disrupt the cells in hair follicles’ ability to rapidly divide and grow (4).
+However, low iron disrupts the cells in hair follicles’ ability to rapidly divide and grow (4).
 What’s more, iron may regulate one or more of the genes identified in hair follicles (5, 6).

 Animal studies have shown resolution of iron deficiency leads to restoration of hair growth (7).